This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 For legitimate business interests

 Sometimes, we need to process your personal information for a legitimate business interest.
-For example, to run our business and to provide the best possible service to you.
+For example, to run our business, manage debt, promote our products and services, make improvements to how our business is run and to provide the best possible service to you.

 To comply with our legal and regulatory obligations